streamroot/integration-samples/cdn-load-balancer/android/THEOplayerCDNLoadBalancerJava/README.md

 **Notes**:

-- Mesh Delivery SDK requires Android KitKat 4.4 <=> API 19.
+- CDN Load Balancer SDK requires Android KitKat 4.4 <=> API 19.
 Make sure your `minSdkVersion` is set to 19 or higher.
 - If your `minSdkVersion` is strictly below API 21 (usually 19) and you encounter a maximum number of functions reached, you might need to setup a multidex application.
 Follow the following steps from the official android documentation.
 [Multidex documentation](https://developer.android.com/studio/build/multidex)